What Is a Virtual Restaurant (aka Virtual Kitchen)?

 - Increased digital brand awareness and ability to serve growing millennial segment

-- Real-time insight into local diner behaviour, demands, and demographics
+- Real-time marketing insight into local diner behaviour, demands, and demographics

 - Expanded reach and profits via digital apps without much marketing spend

-- Total real-time control over menus give you a powerful digital marketing asset
+- Total online menu control gives you a powerful digital marketing asset

-- Agility to easily experiment with different concepts to find and grow the most successful
+- Agility to experiment with different concepts to find and grow the most successful

 - Limited access to joining certain service provider platforms (ie. Caviar, Uber Eats)